Sen. Cotton: Time to send National Guard troops home from Capitol

 Approximately 6,000 National Guard members on duty in D.C. were scheduled to remain through mid-March.
 An internal communication obtained by FOX 5 DC shows the National Security Council has asked the Department of Defense to coordinate plans for continued deployment beyond next month.

-A group of House Republicans are also calling on House Speaker Nancy Pelosi to brief members of Congress on why National Guard troops may remain in Washington, D.C., until the fall.
+A group of House Republicans are also calling on House Speaker Nancy Pelosi, D-Calif., to brief members of Congress on why National Guard troops may remain in Washington, D.C., until the fall.

 "Myself and several of my colleagues have asked Nancy Pelosi for a briefing as to ‘Why do we need these troops here?’
 And we have received zero information, zero," Rep. Lisa McClain, R-Mich., said Monday on "Fox & Friends."